AlastairTaft/draft-js-editor/README.md

   - `editorState` Pass in an [`editorState`](https://facebook.github.io/draft-js/docs/api-reference-editor-state.html) object to restore an existing state.
   - `readOnly` Make the editor read only
   - `iconColor` The color of the icons
-  - `iconSelectedColor The color of the icon when selected
+  - `iconSelectedColor` The color of the icon when selected
+  - `popoverStyle` Override the inline styles for the popover menu controls

 ## Saving the state